betaseries/cceyes/README.md

 ## Introduction

-CCEyes is a Python CLI and library for the [CCEyes](https://cceyes.eu) project that allows you to easily access the CCEyes API.
+CCEyes is a Python CLI and library for the [CCEyes](https://cceyes.eu) project that allows you to easily access the CCEyes API as a provider.

 ## Installation